- Getting there and getting around

 Details: From the junction of the Middle Creek and Eurimbula Creek camping area access roads, travel approximately 1km along the Eurimbula Creek camping area access track to the lookout car park.
 A 360m walking track rises steeply to the lookout.
 From this vantage point you can view the low grounds (Ganoonga Noonga)—swamps and heaths—covering the parallel dunes that have built up over the last 6000 years.
 This walking track also provides panoramic views of the park.
 To the west is the Munro Range, to the north are Bray Hills and to the east lies Bustard Head and Bustard Bay.

-Joseph Banks Conservation Park walking tracks
+Joseph Banks Regional Park walking tracks

 Enjoy the natural beauty of this picturesque coastal park with spectacular views of the coast and hinterland from two lookouts located on the headland.
 To make your walk longer, begin at Captain Cook Drive and stop briefly at the rock cairn monument, then continue 1km to the car park and walking tracks at Round Hill Head.